danieldkim/charlotte/README.md

 ### ajax(settings, callback)

-The charlotte, browser, and tab objects have an `ajax` method that you can use which is a thin wrapper around zepto's ajax method, with a node-style callback interface, relative url resolution, generation of charlotte [error types](#error-types), and execution of [beforeAjax](#before-ajax) callbacks.
+The charlotte and browser objects have an `ajax` method that you can use which is a thin wrapper around zepto's ajax method, with a node-style callback interface, relative url resolution, generation of charlotte [error types](#error-types), and execution of [beforeAjax](#before-ajax) callbacks.